freshOS/Stevia/README.md

 We tried to keep both.
 We wanted Nadir to be easy to use while remaining very simple.
 Most of Nadir's code is just simple shortcuts to UIKit Api.
-Nothing prevents you from mixing NAdir with pure UIKit code.
+Nothing prevents you from mixing Nadir with pure UIKit code.
-Because NAdir IS pur UIKit code.
+Because Nadir IS pur UIKit code.

 Why Nadir?
 ---